Skip to main content

 North Dakota

 North Dakota uses the modified comparative negligence approach and employs the 50% rule.
-Under this rule, the injured party in a personal injury or wrongful death claim may receive damages so long as they are 49% or less at fault for causing their injuries.
+Under this rule, the injured party in a personal injury or wrongful death claim may receive damages if they are 49% or less at fault for causing their injuries.
 The damages the injured party may receive are reduced in proportion to their percentage of fault.
 But if the jury attributes 50% or more fault to the injured party, they cannot receive any damages.

 Applicable Law: N.D.C.C. § 32-03.2-02